relloyd/tubetimeout/README.md

 ## Features

-* Counts YouTube usage and blocks traffic using nftables
+* Count YouTube usage and block access when limits are reached
-* Daily or weekly time limits can be applied to any group of devices
+* Apply daily or weekly time limits to any group of devices
 * Works for all devices on your home network
 * Simple web UI to configure settings
 * No third-party libraries, cloud services or apps required